Surge Energy (TSE:SGY) Shares Down 11.2% – Here’s Why

-A number of research firms recently commented on SGY.
-Raymond James cut Surge Energy from an “outperform” rating to a “market perform” rating and reduced their target price for the company from C$8.50 to C$6.00 in a research note on Wednesday.
-BMO Capital Markets cut their price objective on shares of Surge Energy from C$11.00 to C$9.00 in a research note on Friday, December 13th.
+Several equities research analysts recently commented on SGY shares.
+Raymond James downgraded Surge Energy from an “outperform” rating to a “market perform” rating and reduced their price objective for the stock from C$8.50 to C$6.00 in a report on Wednesday.
+BMO Capital Markets dropped their target price on shares of Surge Energy from C$11.00 to C$9.00 in a report on Friday, December 13th.

 Surge Energy Dividend Announcement

-The firm also recently disclosed a monthly dividend, which will be paid on Tuesday, April 15th.
-Stockholders of record on Tuesday, April 15th will be given a $0.0433 dividend.
-The ex-dividend date is Monday, March 31st.
+The company also recently announced a monthly dividend, which will be paid on Tuesday, April 15th.
+Investors of record on Tuesday, April 15th will be paid a dividend of $0.0433 per share.
 This represents a $0.52 dividend on an annualized basis and a dividend yield of 11.55%.
-Surge Energy’s dividend payout ratio is currently -65.21%.
+The ex-dividend date of this dividend is Monday, March 31st.
+Surge Energy’s dividend payout ratio (DPR) is -65.21%.

 Surge Energy Inc explores, develops, and produces oil and gas in western Canada.
 Its principal properties are located in the areas of Sparky, Southeast Saskatchewan, Carbonates, Valhalla, and Shaunavon in Alberta and Saskatchewan.
 The company was formerly known as Zapata Energy Corporation and changed its name to Surge Energy Inc in June 2010.